Istanbul Metro: History

 The trip between the Şişhane station in Beyoğlu and the Haciosman station in Maslak is 20 km long and takes 27 minutes; including Şişhane - Taksim (1.65 km, 2 minutes), Taksim - 4.
 Levent (8.5 km, 12 minutes), and 4.
 Levent - Haciosman (8.1 km, 12 minutes.)
 The total length of the European side of the M2 line will reach 23 km when all 16 stations from Hacıosman to Yenikapı will be completed; not including the 93 m-long Golden Horn Metro Bridge, the 0.6 km long Taksim-Kabataş tunnel connection with the Seabus port, and the 0.6 km long Yenikapı-Aksaray tunnel connecting the M1 line to the Yenikapı Transfer Center.

 On the Asian side, construction is in progress of the remaining portion of the 26.5 km long M4 line from Kadıköy to Kaynarca, yielding a total of 19 stations.
 It cost €751 million and was built by the Astaldi / Makyol / Gülermak consortium.
 The first section opened on 17 August 2012, terminating in Kartal.
-Construction of the 20 km long M5 line from Üsküdar via Ümraniye to Sancaktepe started in March 2012.
+Construction of the 20 km long M5 line from Üsküdar via Ümraniye to Çekmeköy started in March 2012.

 Operations

-The Metro operates from 06:00 AM to 00.00 AM every 6–12 minutes.
-M2 Yenikapı - Hacıosman operates from 06:00 AM to 00.00 AM.
-During peak hours the intervals could be reduced to 3 to 4 minutes.
+The Metro operates from 06:00 AM to 12 AM every 6–12 minutes, except for the M8 line, which temporarily operates from 06:00 AM to 23:00 PM.
+During peak hours, the intervals could be reduced to 3 to 4 minutes.

-The metro has a flat fare of 9.90 TL. when used with the Istanbulkart, the city's universal contactless payment card.
-Discounts or free cards ar available to students, seniors and veterans.
+The metro has a flat fare of 35 TL, a student rate of 17.08 TL, and a fare of 25.06 TL for teachers and senior residents, when used with the Istanbulkart, the city's universal contactless payment card.

 Night operations

-During August 2019 the Mayor of Istanbul, Ekrem İmamoğlu, announced that many lines of Istanbul were going to provide 24 hours service during weekends with trains at 20 minutes interval.
-Since August 2019, the Istanbul Metro started to provide 24 hours service for some lines at weekends and public holidays but this service was discontinued in March 2020 due to coronavirus pandemic.
-On March 5, 2022 Metro Istanbul announced that the night metro service would be re-started on the lines: M1A Yenikapi-Atatürk Airport, M1B Yenikapi-Kirazli, M2 Yenikapi-Haciosman, M4 Kadikoy-Sabiha Gökçen Airport, M5 Uskudar-Cekmekoy and M6 Levent-Bogazici University/Hisarustu, and later added M7 Mecidiyeköy-Mahmutbey on July 14, 2022.
+On 30 August 2019 as a gesture for the Victory Day of Turkey, Mayor of Istanbul, Ekrem İmamoğlu, announced that many lines of Istanbul were going to provide 24 hours service during the weekends with trains at 20 minutes interval.
+Since August 2019, the Istanbul Metro started to provide 24 hours service for some lines on weekends and public holidays, but this service was discontinued in March 2020 due to coronavirus pandemic.
+On 5 March 2022 Metro Istanbul announced that the night metro service would be re-started on the following lines: M1A Yenikapı-Atatürk Airport, M1B Yenikapı-Kirazli, M2 Yenikapı-Hacıosman, M4 Kadıköy-Sabiha Gökçen Airport, M5 Üsküdar-Çekmeköy, and M6 Levent-Boğaziçi University/Hisarüstü, and later added M7 Mecidiyeköy-Mahmutbey on 14 July 2022.

 Lines

+Each line is given a different color and name.
+The letter "M" stands for metro, while "T" stands for tram, "F" stands for funicular, "TF" stands for cable car and "B" for suburban.
+Frutiger LT Pro is used as the font for the icons.